Plan your season with the best things to do in Edinburgh this spring.

 After a long winter, spring has finally sprung and this bright and colourful season is a glorious time of year to explore Edinburgh.

-Whether you’re looking for family-friendly festivals, parks to relax in and soak up the sun or to rediscover new parts of the city, our suggestions will give you a real spring in your step!
+Whether you’re looking for family-friendly festivals, parks or gardens to enjoy or want to discover different parts of the region, take a look at our suggestions and get a real spring in your step!

 1. Explore the city on two wheels